tcjurgens/data_final_project/README.md

 - Is there such thing as "being due" for a win/loss?
 Do teams who have failed to cover the spread for a significant period (3/4 wks?) justifiy that bettors wager on them to do so at a certain point, and vic versa

+- Is it really hard to beat a team 3 times?
+What about twice?
+Analysing divisional matchups

 ### Predictive Analysis
 - Do certain stats translate better than others at predicting wins/losses?
 - - (cont. ^ ) Is team offensive EPA/play a better indicator of future seasons' success / win total than defensive EPA/play